 Synthetic biology devises approach, afterwell combination of different discipline such as metabolic engineering, minimal genomes, regulatory circuits, and orthogonal bio-systems (Karatas and Ayaz, 2025).
 Concurrent research in this emerging area of research is essential for formulation of novel ideas and development of new products and research tools.

 Fig. 2.
-Pictorial representation of Principle of synthetic Biology (Garner et al., 2021).
+Pictorial representation of principle of synthetic biology (Garner et al., 2021).

 Cutting edge research in systems biologyis the major contributory of the development of synthetic biology.
 Exploration of these technologies requires sufficient advances.
 Mathematical modeling and the omics based technologies such as transcriptomics, proteomics, and metabolomics, have progressed parallel with systems biology (Veenstra, 2021).
 It takes into account the holistic approach to understand the functioning of cells and organism.
 Synthetic Biology approach looks in entire networks of interactions or systems rather than focusing on single metabolic flux and pathway (Kezhen et al., 2025) Future agricultural development needs to address the food crisis caused by the global food shortage and the environmental demand for green and sustainable technology.
 The rising horizon of synthetic biology has brought new opportunities for modern agriculture.
 Synthetic biology has potential to transform crops metabolic pathways and genetic information and it also involves the application of microorganism in agriculture (Goold et al., 2018).
 Therefore, synthetic biology may be instrumental incrop breeding and crop improvement ensuring the safety of the agricultural production environment.
 The application and future development of synthetic biology in agriculture from the aspects of plant breeding, photosynthetic system, nitrogen fixation, and microorganisms have been illustrated in the fig. 2(Wang et al., 2022).

-Fig. 3.Emerging Potential and scope of synthetic Biology in Agriculture and allied discipline
+Fig. 3.Emerging potential and scope of synthetic biology in agriculture and allied discipline

 8. THE ROLE OF BIOTECHNOLOGY IN CLIMATE RESILIENCE